MicrosoftDocs/cpp-docs/docs/c-language/conversions-from-unsigned-integral-types.md

 ---
-title: "Conversions from Unsigned Integral Types" ms.date: "10/02/2019"
+title: "Conversions from unsigned integral types" ms.date: "10/02/2019"
 helpviewer_keywords: ["integers, converting", "type casts, involving integers", "data type conversion [C++], signed and unsigned integers", "type conversion [C++], signed and unsigned integers", "integral conversions, from unsigned"] ms.assetid: 60fb7e10-bff9-4a13-8a48-e19f25a36a02
 ---
-# Conversions from Unsigned Integral Types
+# Conversions from unsigned integral types

 When an unsigned integer is converted to an integer or floating-point type, if the original value is representable in the result type the value is unchanged.

 When converting an unsigned integer to an integer of greater size, the value is zero-extended.
-When converting to an integer of smaller size the high-order bits are truncated.
+When converting to an integer of smaller size, the high-order bits are truncated.
 The result is interpreted using the result type, as shown in this example.

 ```C
 unsigned k = 65533;